fun4seb/GitNotes/2020 ~ Fall/URBS230/URBS230 - Week 1.md

 ## Key Questions

 ### How does Wirth define the city?
-> 8: "For sociological purposes a city may be defined as a relatively large, dense, and permanent settlement of heterogeneous individuals."
+> 8: "For sociological purposes a city may be defined as a relatively large, dense, and permanent settlement of heterogeneous individuals."; **Heterogeneous refers the ability to exist in cities "anonymously",** there is so many people in one place that no one knows each other and relationships between a settlement's inhabitants as a whole becomes impossible

-- City is not the same as urban because urbanism is a **"way of life"**
+- City is not the same as urban, urbanism is a **"way of life"**

 > 4: "The characterization of a community as urban on the base of size alone is obviously arbitrary."
 (Same goes for density)